 - Picea sitchensis (Sitka spruce)

 Though there are also many other options to consider if you are looking for more usual conifers to place in your garden.

-Of course, this is by no means an exhaustive list.
-But these types of coniferous trees commonly grown in Britain should give you a good place to begin when choosing conifers for your garden.
+These types of coniferous trees commonly grown in Britain should give you a good place to take inspiration when choosing conifers for your garden.

 A permaculture garden designer, sustainability consultant and freelance writer, Elizabeth works as an advocate for positive change.
 She aims to inspire others to reconnect with nature and live in a more eco-friendly way.
 She also tries to practice what she preaches as she tends her own forest garden, polyculture beds and polytunnel.
 See her personal website here.